Rochester-Genesee Regional Transportation Authority: Organization

-The RGRTA is guided by a 14-member board of commissioners (two of which are vacant).
-The management team is headed by CEO Bill Carpenter, who reports to the board.
+The RGRTA is guided by a 16-member board of commissioners (one of which is vacant).
+The management team is headed by CEO Miguel Velazquez, who reports to the board.
 In 2017, the RGRTA had operating expenses of $116.51 million and a level of staffing of 1,045 people.

 History

 Rochester Railway Company

 Public transportation in the greater Rochester area can trace its roots back to the streetcar and interurban lines operated by the Rochester Railway Company and later New York State Railways.
 In 1929, New York State Railways entered receivership, and local interests formed a plan to reorganize the former Rochester Railway.
 After several years of negotiation, the New York State Public Service Commission approved a reorganization plan in 1937 put together by attorney Howard Woods and his committee of stockholders.

 Rochester Transit Corporation

 On August 2, 1938, Rochester Transit Corporation assumed operation of the bus and streetcar operations serving the city.
 The last streetcar line was converted to bus operation in 1941, though contract operation of the city-owned Rochester Subway continued until 1956 (RTC ended freight operations in the Subway by 1957, transferring the responsibility to the connecting railroads).
 The company was returned to local control in 1943 when the remaining shares owned by Associated Gas & Electric were bought out.